maduwanthaj/ntp-server/README.md

 # Lightweight Chrony NTP server in Docker ⏱️

-A minimal, efficient Docker container running **Chrony** as an NTP server, designed for lightweight time synchronization with a customizable configuration.
+A lightweight Docker container running **Chrony** as an NTP server, designed for time synchronization with a customizable configuration.

 ## Features